owlbarn/tutorial/chapters/diffequation.md

 ```

 Everything seems normal.
 To see the "non-stiffness" clearly, we can plot how the two system states change over time, and a phase plane plot of their trajectory on the plane, using the two states as x- and y-axis values.
-The result is shown in [@fig:diffequation:nonstiff].
+The result is shown below.

 ```
 let () =